gtkhash/gtkhash/README.md

 =======

 GtkHash is a desktop utility for computing message digests or checksums.
-Most well-known hash functions are supported, including MD5, SHA1, SHA2 and SHA3.
+Most well-known hash functions are supported, including MD5, SHA1, SHA2 (SHA256/SHA512), SHA3 and BLAKE2.

 It's designed to be an easy to use, graphical alternative to command-line tools such as md5sum.

 Some interesting features:
-* Support for common checksum file formats (sfv, sha256sum, etc.)
+* Support for verifying checksum files from sfv, sha256sum, etc.
 * Keyed hashing (HMAC)
 * Parallel/threaded hash calculation
 * Remote file access using GIO/GVfs